Amazing Engine: History

-In 1993 TSR closed down all of its subsidiary roleplaying lines, from Gamma World and Marvel Super Heroes to Basic D&D, and soon replaced these with a new universal game system released via the Amazing Engine System Guide (1993).
-Amazing Engine was a simple beginner's system, and after the initial rulebook, TSR started publishing setting books, each of which presented a different milieu to play the game in.
-After 1994, Amazing Engine was cancelled as well.
-Alternity was intended to be TSR's generic science-fiction system, a replacement for Amazing Engine.
+In 1993 TSR ended production on most of its role-playing game lines, including Gamma World, Marvel Super Heroes, and Basic Dungeons & Dragons, and replaced these soon after with a new universal game system via the Amazing Engine System Guide (1993).
+Amazing Engine was intended as a simple system for beginners, TSR began publishing setting books after the initial rulebook, each of them using various play environments.
+Amazing Engine was cancelled after 1994.
+TSR planned for Alternity to be their generic science-fiction role-playing system which would replace Amazing Engine.

 Description

 In Amazing Engine, player characters are generated with a set of four core statistics.
 The core stats were intended to be migrated from book to book, keeping a general character design concept.
 These stats were then used to build random ability scores, basic characteristics, and skills.
 The skills have prerequisites which must first be learned.
 Skill checks are made using percentile dice.